mtimoxenko/mtimoxenko/README.md

 I enjoy coding, particularly in Java with Spring Boot for API development.
 Love the simplicity and power of bash scripting.
-I find joy in designing CI/CD pipelines and containerizing applications with Docker.
+Creating CI/CD pipelines and dockerizing applications is my kind of fun.
 Also curious about cloud technologies and on the lookout for automated processes to streamline development.